AI Workshop: learn to build apps with AI →

 In Next.js you can fix this problem by wrapping the code you run in a conditional.

-In this case, you can limit the reference into a conditional that checks if the window object is available, like this:
+In that case, wrap the code in a conditional that checks if window is available:

 if (typeof window !== 'undefined') {